SrijanBadhya/Debsoc/Running the PES Debsoc.md

 Every year there are people initially anxious about speaking in front of strangers. **Let them know** that spectating is an option, instead of them having to build up the courage to ask you if they can spectate.
 A lot of spectators do get converted into debaters, and these people would have been missed out on if they only had the option to debate or not.

+Why causes the need of informal recruitments?
+Informal recruitments, also known as lateral entry, is the entry of people into the debate society even after official recruitments

+What are the benefits of informal recruitments?

 Heavily encourage spectators, a lot of people find it easier to opt in.

+How do we usually carry out informal recruitments?

 Also give a few reasons on why we should allow lateral entry people, like reduces the load, helps us get more members for sessions temporarily at least.